Classroom Science Units

 The sound exploration stations include the pepper dance, thunder tube, slinky echo, whisper tube, vibrations, pitch, the always popular instrument petting zoo, and dozens more.

-Your students will be “enlightened” by this unit and introduced to the basic scientific concepts of Light by our Curious Classroom Teacher.
+Your students will be “enlightened” by this unit and introduced to the basic scientific concepts of Light in a fun and educational way.
 Following an instructional presentation your students will explore a variety of exciting and engaging light stations.
 Your Students Will Learn:

 - What is energy